100 Notable alumni of

 -

 Marguerite Moreau is an American actress.
 She is known for her role as Jesse Reeves in the fantasy horror film Queen of the Damned, Katie in the comedy Wet Hot American Summer, and her role as Connie in The Mighty Ducks series of films.
-She has also made appearances on the popular television series Smallville, Lost, Cupid and The O.C.
+She has also made appearances on the television series Smallville, Lost, Cupid and The O.C.

 -